Classification Explained

 Appealing Classifications

 A property’s classification may be appealed.
-Learn more about the
+Learn more about the assessment appeals process.

 Tax Rates

-tax rate percentages are referred to as “class rates” and are set by the Minnesota Legislature.
+Each classification is taxed at a different percentage of market value.
+These tax rate percentages are referred to as “class rates” and are set by the Minnesota Legislature.
 These rates are uniform throughout the state.
 The classification rate has implications in the overall taxes associated with a property.
 These rates determine a property’s net tax capacity, which is the basis for most property taxes.

 Calculating Tax Capacity